 What if you were able to get an extra $189k into retirement and get a tax deduction?
-Well we can show you how one client did it with our cash balance plan illustration.
+Well, we can show you how one client did it with our cash balance plan illustration and example.

 We speak with both small and large business owners (including independent contractors) on how they can improve their retirement situation and save a bit on taxes.
 I strive to help them with both goals.
 So with that said – let’s look at one cash balance plan example and the financial benefits.

-When I look at retirement solutions, there is no one size fits all.
+When I look at retirement examples, there is no one size fits all.
 There are many plans with different pros and cons.
-But one thing is for sure – the cash balance plan is an often overlooked solution.
+But one thing is for sure – the cash balance plan is an often-overlooked solution.
 If a business owner has no employees (or just a few) then there are a couple great solutions.